aymanxdev/weather-app/README.md

 # React Weather App ⛅️

-React weather app that fetch data from the OpenWeatherMap API and refresh the data every 60 seconds. 🕰
+React weather app that fetches data from the OpenWeatherMap API and refreshes the data every 60 seconds. 🕰

 ![Home page](images/app_screenshot.png)